ISISComputingGroup/ibex_developers_manual/Reflectometers.md

 - Polarisation Analysis (PA) mode: Like NR but now after the sample point, the beam is split into two by an analyser and the detector moves to see either beam.
 2* Theta is still the angle between the incoming and outgoing beam at the sample point.
 - Disabled: All beamline components are unlinked from one another's geometry constraints and can be moved independently.

+Note: When adding theta into a mode it is expected that you will add the items that define theta to the mode too.
+This way when you change theta the beamline parameter that sets the component to for theta will move automatically.
+If you do not do this your readback for theta will be different to you theta value.
+However we have not put an automatic check on this because it may be desired bahivour (We can add a check in the future).

 ### Off Specular vs Specular

 In Specular mode the point detector is used whereas in off specular the 1D detector is used.